-We define “key competencies” in this micro-credential area as the knowledge, skills, and critical commitments that must be mobilized by CEPs to support and facilitate professional development in community engaged learning and research.
+We define “key competencies” in the Supporting Engaged Faculty Development micro-credential area as the knowledge, skills, and critical commitments that must be mobilized by CEPs to support and facilitate professional development in community engaged learning and research.

 To earn this micro-credential, an individual effectively demonstrates their knowledge, experience, skills, and critical commitments in the following areas: